The introduction to the exhibition as it was written by me at Tom Blau Gallery in London 2000:

 Ruined houses in Croatia are divided into six

-houses of the sixth class of destruction are
+Only houses of the sixth class of destruction

-houses are being built in Vukovar.
-During the period
+Many new houses are being built in Vukovar.

-that quantity of explosives, the Serbs took control
+With that quantity of explosives, the Serbs took

 Many fields on the old battlefronts have grown wild.